spthermo/SDNet/README.md

 Note that this script will save the anatomy factors of each sample under the ```factors``` directory.

 ## Results
 The following Table reports the results of the 3 variants on the ACDC test set.
+Note that all models were trained only on Split 0 of the training set for this proof-of-concept experiment.

 |              |  Variant A | Variant B | Variant C |
 |:------------:|:----------:|:---------:|:---------:|